ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 {: #otherstreams}
 # Event Streams for Conceptual Messages

-Analogous to the {{RFC8639}} compliant \<attestation\> Event Stream for the conveyance of remote attestation Evidence as defined in {{attestationstream}}, additional Event Streams can be defined for this YANG augment.
-Additional Event Streams require separate YANG augment specifications that provide the Event Stream definition and optionally a content format definition either via subscriptions to YANG datastores or dedicated YANG Notifications.
-It is possible to use either YANG subscription methods to other YANG modules for RATS Conceptual Messages or to define Event Streams for other none-YANG-modeled data.
-In the context of RATS Conceptual Messages, both options MUST be a specified via YANG augments to this specification.
+Analogous to the {{RFC8639}}-compliant <attestation> Event Stream defined in {{attestationstream}}, additional Event Streams can be defined for other RATS Conceptual Messages.
+Any specification that uses this framework to define an additional RATS Conceptual Message Event Stream MUST define that Event Stream using a YANG module that augments the module defined in this document.
+The augmentation MAY define the Event Stream content using YANG-modelled notifications or identify the content format used for non-YANG-modelled data.

 # Privacy Considerations